 GOOD: Blown-in Fiberglass

-Blown-in fiberglass insulation added to an attic is a fast and easy way to increase R-value and is a cost effective option.
+Blown-in fiberglass insulation added to an attic is a fast and easy way to increase R-value and is a cost effective option for more.
 This creates a complete thermal barrier in your attic to help keep heated (or cooled) air inside your home.

 BETTER: Blown-in Fiberglass with Air Sealing

 Insulation and sealing air leaks significantly improves energy efficiency.
 After sealing penetration points around the attic floor, a layer of blown-in fiberglass insulation is installed.
-This process adds R-value and helps keep conditioned air from escaping your home more at cohensecurity.com.
+This process adds R-value and helps keep conditioned air from escaping your home.

 BEST: Spray Foam Insulation